Deterministic Identification Over Channels With Power Constraints: Introduction

 \section{Introduction}

 In the fundamental communication paradigm considered by \IEEEPARstart{S}{hannon} \cite{S48}, a sender wishes to convey a message through a noisy channel in a such a manner that the receiver will be able to retrieve the original message.
 In other words, the decoder's task is to determine which message was sent.
 Ahlswede and Dueck \cite{AD89} introduced a scenario of a different nature where the decoder only performs identification and determines whether a particular message was sent or not \cite{AD89,HanBook,SCR20-2}.
-Applications include vehicle-to-X communications \cite{KBMRAZT16,JVNRCR16}, digital watermarking \cite{M01,S01,AN06}, online sales \cite{GCE07,GC08}, industry 4.0 \cite{ Industry4.0-3}, health care \cite{Healthcare04-Patent}, \cd{molecular communications \cite{Bush15, Hasel19}} and other event-triggered systems.
-In vehicle-to-X communications, a vehicle that collects sensor data may ask whether a certain alert message, concerning the future movement of an adjacent vehicle, was transmitted or not \cite[Sec.~VII]{BD17}.
+Applications include identification plus transmission (point-to-multipoint communication) \cite{HanVerdu}, communication complexity \cite{T99}, private interrogation theory \cite{B09}, the tactile internet \cite{TactileInternet14}, vehicle-to-X communications \cite{KBMRAZT16,JVNRCR16}, digital watermarking \cite{M01,S01,AN06}, online sales \cite{GCE07,GC08}, industry 4.0 \cite{Industry4.0-1,Industry4.0-2,Industry4.0-3}, health care \cite{Healthcare04-Patent}, molecular communications \cite{Bush15,Hasel19,6G+} and other event-triggered systems.

-\cd{In molecular communications (MC) \cite{NMWVS12,FYECG16}, information is transmitted via chemical signals or molecules.
-In various environments, e.g. inside the human body, conventional wireless communication with electromagnetic (EM) waves is not feasible or could be detrimental.
-The research on micro-scale MC for medical applications, such as intra-body networks, is still in its early stages and faces many challenges.
-MC is a promising contender for future applications such as 7G+.}
+We present two motivating examples for applications of the identification scheme.
+Molecular communication is a promising candidate for the sixth generation of cellular communication networks (6G) \cite{6G+,6G_PST}, in which some applications demand alerts to be identified \cite{6G_PST}.
+Furthermore, in other systems of molecular communication, a nano-device needs to determine the occurrence of a specific event.
+For instance, in the targeted drug delivery \cite{Muller04,Nakano13} or cancer treatment \cite{Hobbs_ea98,Jain99,Wilhelm16}, a nano-device will seek to know whether the blood pH exceeds a critical threshold or not, whether a specific drug is released or not, whether another nano-device has replicated itself, whether a certain molecule was detected, whether a target location in the vessels is identified, or whether the molecular storage is empty, etc \cite{Nakano14}.
+A second application for identification is vehicle-to-X communications, where a vehicle that collects sensor data may ask whether a certain alert message concerning the future movement of an adjacent vehicle was transmitted or not \cite[Sec.~VII]{BD17}.